ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 # PUBG-Afk-FarmBot
 A working AFk battlepoint(bp) farming bot for playerunknown battle grounds.
-Check the releases tab for the precompiled exe
+Check the releases tab for the precompiled exe when I upload later

 The bot is run via an gui and not the command line(cmd) so its easier for the average person to use and understand.